The Best Christmas Tree Stands You Won’t Want Tucked Away

 Why we chose it: An appealing, simple design for your artificial evergreen.

 While all the other stands on this list are for real trees, don’t be mistaken: We love a fake tree as much as the actual thing.
 No watering, no falling needles—what’s not to like?
 And because the options for artificial tree stands might not be quite as diverse, we were excited to find this affordable and sleek version from Northlight.
-Comprised of a simple wood cross base (you can choose from a dark or light option), it’s topped with a petite green bucket to add a festive touch.
-And no fear of tipping here: The exterior screws maintain a very secure hold on the tree pole.
+Comprised of a simple wood cross base in a dark finish, it’s topped with a petite brown-gray bucket designed to blend in or be covered in a skirt.
+Plus there’s no fear of tipping here: The exterior screws maintain a very secure hold.

-Best Splurge: Garden Glory Christmas Tree Stand—The Root
+Best Splurge: Garden Glory The Root Christmas Tree Stand

 What we like: